comScore pixel

 April2cm0.8 days

-The average snowfall forecast during week 1 of June for Naltar Valley is 0 cm.
+The average snowfall forecast during week 3 of July for Naltar Valley is 0 cm.
 There are typically 0.0 snowy days during this week.
-Naltar Valley typical weather and snow conditions during the first week of June at the middle elevation of the ski area at 2910m, based on historical averages over the last 10 years: At this time of year the normal freezing level (4606m) is well above the mid altitude of Naltar Valley.
-Snowfall is unlikely in Naltar Valley at the start of June but on average there are three days during this week each year when it rains Typical temperatures are well above freezing both day and night at the mid altitude in Naltar Valley during week one of June with the average afternoon temperature 13.8°C and the minimum temperature 11.5°C. Usually there are four days per week when the sun comes out at this time of year.
-Generally light winds (average 5km/h).
+Naltar Valley prevailing weather and snow conditions during the third week of July at the middle elevation of the ski area at 2910m, based on historical averages over the last 10 years: At this time of year the expected freezing level (5631m) is well above the middle elevation of Naltar Valley. is very unlikely in Naltar Valley in the middle of July but it rains often, with rain falling on three or four days during this particular week of July.
+Warm daytime temperatures in Naltar Valley during week three of July.
+The average temperature extremes are between 18.3°C and 20.8°C at the middle elevation.
+Expect the sun to shine on three or four days per week.
+Generally light winds (average 6km/h).

 Snow History: Compare Resorts